-So he and Jody Culham ended up as my supervisors and I went back and did a master's degree in neuroscience.
-That was the best decision in my career because I met so many interesting people and learned so much.
+So he and Jody Culham ended up as my supervisors and I went back and did a master’s degree in neuroscience.
+Pursuing another degree was a great career decision because I met so many interesting people and learned so much.
 Neuroscience is already very interdisciplinary, so it connected me into a lot of other networks.

 So really, I got where I am sort of by accident, but with enthusiasm.

 How do you see your role as Vice-President, Research at CIFAR?

 I think of research as a complex network, and CIFAR is a hub node in that network that connects many different researchers, policy-makers, and industrial leaders.

 I see my role as VP Research as an opportunity to serve the organization and the community, to facilitate and convene.

 I will listen to the network, and ask where research is going, what the world needs, what we have the capacity to provide, and how we can connect the right people to do the right things.
 I see my role as VP Research as an opportunity to serve the organization and the community, to facilitate and convene.

 Being VP Research, I’m a cog inside the machine that is CIFAR.
 All of my aspirations are for CIFAR as a whole because everything we do, we do together, as a team.

 A big strength of CIFAR is the communities of excellent academics, policy-makers, and industrial leaders that we convene.
 What makes a good community?